eaobservatory/hedwig/doc/review/external_jcmt.rst

 * Are the details of the program dealt with / understood?
 * Are the target objects, coordinates and instrumentation correct?
-* Is the telescope requested the correct one?
+* Does the selected telescope / wavelength / instrument best address the science goals of the proposal?

 Where would you place this proposal within the following scale?